Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 Plenty of snug areas – filled with squishy sofas and beautiful Andean textiles – make this a wonderful comfortable place to relax and the location is great: just a couple of streets from the Plaza de Armas.

-In the evenings, the restaurant serves up top-quality Peruvian dishes to a backdrop of traditional Andean music.
+In the evenings, the restaurant serves up top-quality Peruvian dishes against a backdrop of traditional Andean music.

 - Tambo del Arriero